KaiChao15/Guess_number/README.md

-It is a mini game design by using Swift
+A mini game created in Swift for iOS system.